hashicorp/terraform/website/source/docs/providers/aws/r/sqs_queue.html.markdown

 * `redrive_policy` - (Optional) The JSON policy to set up the Dead Letter Queue, see [AWS docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html). **Note:** when specifying `maxReceiveCount`, you must specify it as an integer (`5`), and not a string (`"5"`).
 * `fifo_queue` - (Optional) Boolean designating a FIFO queue.
 If not set, it defaults to `false` making it standard.
 * `content_based_deduplication` - (Optional) Enables content-based deduplication for FIFO queues.
 For more information, see the [related documentation](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html#FIFO-queues-exactly-once-processing)
+* `kms_master_key_id` - (Optional) The ID of an AWS-managed customer master key (CMK) for Amazon SQS or a custom CMK.
+For more information, see [Key Terms](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-server-side-encryption.html#sqs-sse-key-terms).
+* `kms_data_key_reuse_period_seconds` - (Optional) The length of time, in seconds, for which Amazon SQS can reuse a data key to encrypt or decrypt messages before calling AWS KMS again.
+An integer representing seconds, between 60 seconds (1 minute) and 86,400 seconds (24 hours).
+The default is 300 (5 minutes).

 ## Attributes Reference